kamocat/DSPlite/README.md

 I am also assuming that you are sampling data at a fixed rate.

 ## What this includes
-- Slope-finding methods
 - Linear Regression
+- Finite Impulse Response filtering
+- Infinite Impuslse Response filtering
+- Python script to design filters (ToDo)
-  - Average of differences
+  - Chebyshev
-- Signal Smoothing
+  - Bessel
-  - Running Average
+  - Butterworth
 - Savitsky-Golay (ToDo)
-  - Chebyshev low-pass filter (ToDo)

 ## Not included
 - Fourier Transforms (FFT)